Legal Practice 1 - Part A

 3. Understand professional responsibility and professional ethics and be able to build upon the skills, knowledge and ethics acquired in this course in professional life.
 Specifically, Professional Skills is a clinical module designed to: 1. acquaint students with practical (rather than strictly academic) matters relevant to life in legal practice; 2. help make the adjustment from being a law student to working as a lawyer.

 The course introduces the practice of law, focussing on dispute resolution and legal transactions and legal actions and gives emphasis to professional responsibility and ethical behaviour.

 The course is made up of components and modules which cover a variety of areas where advocacy skills and legal transaction skills are utilised.
 Professional Practice builds on the first year Legal System and Method component, Legal Method (Communication Skills).

 Students deal with real clients, undertake simulation exercises and attend legal office placements in the areas of litigation and legal transactions.
 The course examines alternatives to litigation and gives students opportunity to practice alternative dispute resolution skills.
 It also examines, oral and written communication skills, legal letter writing, document drafting, interviewing, research, non litigious negotiation and settlement skills.

 LAWS1001A, LAWS1001B, LAWS1002A, LAWS1002B, LAWS2003A, LAWS2003B, LAWS3004A, LAWS3004B, LAWS3005

-Practical: for 4 hour(s) per Week for Full Term
+Face to Face On Campus 2 hour(s) per Week for Full Term